Last updated on October 8th, 2024

 Flying monkeys are an essential part of the strategy.
 They serve as the narcissist’s megaphone, amplifying their message and disseminating it to a wider audience.

-This could involve spreading rumors, sharing confidential information, or even outright lying on behalf of the narcissist.
+This could involve spreading rumors, sharing confidential information, or even outright lies on behalf of the narcissist.

 Often, flying monkeys believe they are helping or supporting the narcissist.